Skip to content

 Exercise during pregnancy is beneficial for the mother and fetus during gestation, with benefits persisting for the child into adulthood.
 It is associated with a reduced risk of preeclampsia, gestational diabetes, and pre-term birth, as well as improved pain tolerance, lower total weight gain and less fat mass gain, and improved self-image.
 Exercise during pregnancy also decreases the risk of chronic disease for both mother and child (Moyer et al. 2016).

 Although maternity services in Australia are designed to offer women the best care, they mostly reflect Western medical values and perceptions of health, risk, and safety.
-Achieving culturally safe maternity services is critical to improving health for Indigenous Australian mothers and babies (Kildea S. et al. 2016), and this is underpinned by cultural awareness among health professionals.
+Achieving culturally safe maternity services is critical to improving health for First Nations mothers and babies (Kildea et al. 2016), and this is underpinned by cultural awareness among health professionals.

 Implications

-A key component of improving pregnancy outcomes is early and ongoing engagement in antenatal care, which is facilitated by the provision of culturally appropriate and evidence-based care relevant to the local community (Clarke & Boyle 2014).
+A key component of improving pregnancy outcomes is early and ongoing engagement in culturally safe antenatal care, which is facilitated by the provision of culturally appropriate and evidence-based care that is led by and relevant to the local community (Clarke & Boyle 2014).
 Strategies addressing potentially modifiable risk factors (such as smoking, alcohol and substance use) as well as fostering positive health behaviours (such as healthy diet and exercise) should be a primary focus of antenatal care delivery.
 Community awareness campaigns are essential.

 Women who are healthy before and during pregnancy are more likely to have a healthy baby.
-Approaches that can lead to better outcomes for Indigenous women and their babies include improving access to maternal health services for women in Remote and Very Remote areas and enabling access to culturally appropriate health care in both Aboriginal community-controlled and mainstream health services (Boyle & Eades 2016; Gibson-Helm et al. 2016).
+Approaches that can lead to better outcomes for First Nations women and their babies include improving access to maternal health services for women in remote and very remote areas and enabling access to culturally appropriate health care in both First Nations community-controlled and mainstream health services (Boyle & Eades 2016; Gibson-Helm et al. 2016).

-Protective factors such as not smoking during pregnancy and cultural-based resilience among mothers (related to social, emotional wellbeing and connection to the community) could reduce the risk of adverse perinatal health outcomes (Westrupp et al. 2019).
-Recent research suggests that culturally safe and appropriate antenatal care delivered in partnership with ACCHSs achieves better outcomes for women giving birth to Indigenous babies compared with standard care (Kildea S et al. 2019).
-More regional level data on risk factors will assist in targeting interventions, such as using locally adapted approaches to smoking cessation (Westrupp et al. 2019).
+Protective factors such as not smoking during pregnancy and the enhancement of self-efficacy among mothers (related to social and emotional wellbeing and connection to the community) contribute to positive perinatal health outcomes (Westrupp et al. 2019).
+Research suggests that culturally safe and appropriate antenatal care delivered in partnership with ACCHSs achieves better outcomes for women giving birth to First Nations babies compared with standard care (Kildea et al. 2019).
+More regional-level data on risk factors will assist in targeting interventions, such as using locally adapted approaches to smoking cessation (Westrupp et al. 2019).

 Partnerships between ACCHSs and mainstream services can help address the long-held issues around mistrust of mainstream health services (Rumbold & Cunningham 2007) and improve the quality of antenatal care (Campbell et al. 2018).
-Indigenous community-led prevention and intervention strategies have been shown to be an effective approach.
-While progress has been made to strengthen maternity services to support the provision of culturally competent care, build the Indigenous maternity workforce and increase Birthing on Country, more effort is needed in these areas (Kildea S. et al. 2016).
+First Nations community-led prevention and intervention strategies have been shown to be an effective approach.
+While progress has been made to strengthen maternity services to support the provision of culturally competent care, build the First Nations maternity workforce and increase Birthing on Country, more effort is needed in these areas (Kildea et al. 2016).
+An analysis of areas that lack access to ACCHSs for maternal and child health care is an urgent necessity.

-The Health Plan suggests that efforts should be targeted at providing strengths based, culturally safe and holistic, affordable services to ensure a strong start to life.
-Birthing on Country services have the potential to support healthy pregnancies and should be explored as a way to offer an integrated, holistic and culturally safe model of care.
-For example, Birthing on Country services can support reduction and cessation of smoking in pregnancy through health-literacy approaches (Department of Health 2021).
+The Health Plan suggests that efforts should be targeted at providing strengths-based, culturally safe and holistic, affordable services to ensure a strong start to life.
+Comprehensive, wrap-around, community-led Birthing on Country services have the potential to support healthy pregnancies by offering an integrated, holistic and culturally safe model of care (Department of Health 2021).

 The policy context is at Policies and strategies.